kyasu1/elm-dnd/README.md

   - `onDrop` &mdash; send a Msg with your data of dragged and dropped when drop event fired.
   - `htmlTag` &mdash; name of html tag to be rendered, which will be draggable.
   - `attributes` &mdash; list of extra attributes for the draggable element.
-  - `toMsg` &mdash; a way to send new dragDrop state to your app as message.

 ### Model
 The model holds list of your data and `State` of DragDrop library.